Anna Lewis reviews the latest collection, The Black Place, from Tamar Yoseloff.

 It is not quite clear to me how this poem justifies its ending, with its allusions to immigration processes and the detention of those unwelcomed by the state.
 The disappointment of those whose journey across the world in search of a better life has failed is surely on a different scale from the disappointment of a washed-out weekend break.
 Read in the context of the book as a whole, perhaps the folly of nostalgia for a fallen empire can be seen as a metaphor for the vain hope to regain an earlier time before the shock of illness; stuck at the window, unable to leave the house, the narrator is equally confined in this new era of her life, watching the weather close in.
 But perhaps this is stretching the interpretation a little.

-There are a couple of poems in the book where the tension relaxes, and a more lyrical mode emerges.
+There are a couple of poems in The Black Place where the tension relaxes, and a more lyrical mode emerges.
 ‘Little Black Dress’ recalls the narrator’s student days, carefree to the point of carelessness, when in charity shops ‘… we picked over Givenchy like vultures; / my wardrobe belonged to the dead…’ The quick, rhythmic pace of this poem and its self-deprecating humour give it a freshness that is not always present elsewhere in the collection.
 Another more lyrical, but gentler, piece is ‘Darklight 1.’, a tender and quietly musical reflection on human mortality and the eternity of the universe.
 The narrator recalls:

 Once I saw the aurora from a dock in Norway.